platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [x] needs to be rewritten from a user-perspective.
 Who am I and what is my software, and what do I need?
       :::

-A crucial aspect that often determines the software's impact and usability is its documentation.
-Everybody knows inline comments for code, and they are indeed important, but there impact on helping other scientists in contributing or using the software is rather limited.
-Above all, proper README-files are important, even if the author is the sole user of the software.
-The README is the first entry point for the user of contributor to the software to understand, what he or she is looking at, as SCM services are rendering an HTML representation to the user.
-It provides an overview of the software, its purpose, and its scope.
-A well-crafted README can significantly enhance user experience by providing clear, concise, and relevant information about the software.
+Proper documentation often determines a model software's impact and usability.
+Most developers use inline comments for code, and they are indeed important, but their impact on helping other scientists in contributing or using the software is limited.
+Above all, proper ReadMe text files (often in Markdown format) are important, even if the author is her sole user.
+The ReadMe is the first entry point for the user of contributor to the software to understand, what he or she is looking at, as SCM services are rendering an HTML representation to the user.
+It can provide an overview of the software, its purpose, and its scope.
+A well-crafted ReadMe can enhance user experience by providing clear, concise, and relevant information about the software.
 It can also include a brief description of the software's architecture and its main components, as well as installation instructions.

 Another essential part of your documentation is the contributing guide.
 This document fosters a collaborative environment and encourages contributions from other researchers.
 It provides guidelines on how to contribute to the software, the coding standards to follow, and the process for submitting changes.
-This ensures that the software continues to evolve and improve, benefiting the entire research community.
+This ensures that the software continues to evolve and improve, benefitting the entire research community.

-For post-processing routines, that shall be used by other researchers as well, automated documentation tools like Sphinx or MkDocs exist that help creating a well-documented and user-friendly software.
+For post-processing routines, that shall be used by other researchers as well, automated documentation tools like Sphinx[^sphinx] or MkDocs[^mkdocs] exist that help creating a well-documented and user-friendly software.
 They automate the process of building documentation, and are invaluable in any long-living software project.
 They ensure that the documentation, including the API documentation, is always up-to-date.
 Additionally, they support doctests, which are tests embedded in the documentation.
 This ensures that the examples in the documentation work as expected, enhancing the reliability of the documentation.
 Such documentations should at their minimum contain the following sections:

+[^sphinx]:
+[^mkdocs]:

 1. **Installation Instructions**: Detailed and clear installation instructions eliminate guesswork, making the software accessible to a broader audience.
 These instructions should cover various operating systems and potential issues that might arise during the installation process.
 They should also specify the prerequisites, such as required libraries or dependencies.